 How will the money be used?

-The Foundation will work with nonprofit and government stakeholders, establishing safeguards to secure proper distribution of the funds, which will be used for long term relief: resettlement, rebuilding, and infrastructure within the affected area.
+The Foundation will work with nonprofit and government stakeholders, establishing safeguards to secure the proper distribution of the funds, which will be used for long-term relief and recovery.

 How can nonprofits receive funds to provide fire relief services?

 Nonprofits may request funding from the Community Disaster Relief Fund by filling out the Assistance Request Form through the Foundation’s Online Grant Portal.
-(CLICK HERE) to access grant portal.
+(CLICK HERE to access the grant portal.)

 What about fees?